tkchn/daisyinstall/README.md

 * Download the update and copy it to your phone (in case of crDroid OTAs, you obviously don't need to do that since the updates are downloaded directly on your phone
 * Reboot into the recovery mode and flash the ROM ZIP.
 * Here's where the fun part begins: since we've just overwritten the boot partition, **we don't have TWRP anymore, so we need to flash it again.**
-* Once again, after you're done, don't tap on "Reboot" yet, instead, go back to the main menu, change the slot, and then tap "Reboot".
+* Once again, after you're done, don't tap on "Reboot" yet, instead, go back to the main menu, change the slot, and then tap "Reboot to recovery".
-* After your phone has booted to the ROM, you might notice that Magisk is now gone.
-That's because Magisk's survival script doesn't work all that well on A/B phones.
+* Once the phone boots into recovery again, flash Magisk and Gapps.
-* Reboot into recovery again, and flash Magisk and Gapps.
+* Reboot the phone.

 Yes, developers and maintainers are aware that this process is ridiculously convoluted and makes no sense, and we're working on that.
 A/B devices are still relatively new and it will take some time for the developers to come up with a better way to flash custom ROMs.
 Be patient and use this guide.
 Thank you!